 We have seen and heard it in the news.
 Not once, not twice, but many times.
-They do it in the privacy of their rooms.
-Or in a far-away mountain where no one can see.
-But, worse, within the public’s eyes like in trains, and the latest, in the zero-accident but now tarnished record shinkansen, where most likely innocent people could be affected.
+They do it in the privacy of their rooms or in a far-away mountain where no one can see.
+But, worse, within the public’s eyes like in trains, and the latest, in the zero-accident, but now tarnished record shinkansen, where most likely innocent people could be affected.

 Suicide happens everywhere.
-A sad fact that some people struggle on this lovely earth choose to discontinue fighting and make a permanent rest.
-“Jisatsu” as it is called in Japan, or suicide is a universal occurrence.
+It’s a sad fact that some people struggling on this lovely Earth choose to discontinue fighting and make a permanent rest.
+“Jisatsu”(自殺) as it is called in Japan, is a universal occurrence.
 Japan is not alone.
 And more importantly, Japan is not the leading country with the highest suicidal rate.

 In my own opinion, it might be because Japan’s crime rate is really low and the news companies have nothing else to talk about but the self-inflicted crimes such as suicide.
-In other countries, there are more pressing issues in society, that talking about those who commit suicide takes a back seat.
+In other countries, there are more pressing issues in society, so talking about those who commit suicide takes a back seat.
 Media plays a big role in societal issues.
 The more the issue circulates in the media, the more it appears to be prominent, more than what it is in reality.

 And sometimes, it is natural to end your life when you are in trouble and the trouble you are in causes trouble to the others.
-Like when a head of a company fails to do his job and puts the company in a terrible situation.
-Or an old person suffers from a disease and needs to be taken care of by his family.
+Like when a head of a company fails to do his job and puts the company in a terrible situation or an old person suffers from a disease and needs to be taken care of by his family.
 They don’t want to trouble others so they choose to end their lives.
 Japanese also value honesty and integrity.
 So much that when they are put into a disgracing situation, a scandal that tarnishes their names and reputation, they find it very difficult to handle and impossible to repair.
 A situation that can only be escaped by disappearing.
 Of course, this does not happen to every Japanese.
 Only to a very few.